MexHigh/MexHigh/README.md

 # Hi there 👋

 I'm a cybersecurity guy having an affair with software engineering.

+I also write a small blog on https://leon-schmidt.dev/ about what I learn and see during my studies and work and also maintain an [overview of my projects](https://leon-schmidt.dev/en/projects/) there (available in English and German).

 This is my age, btw:
 ```javascript